Meet me in the loom crafts hyperspecific textiles that are functionally grounded and aesthetically experimental.

 Please view past work for an overview of my recent practice, and get in touch for updates and commissions.
 Welcome to the loom!

-Meet me in the loom is the studio of Rosemary Wexler, who began weaving at the beginning of 2019.
-They go by several names, mostly other herbs.
-Currently quarantining in Pittsburgh, Rosemary also works in a public library.
+Meet me in the loom is the studio of Rosemary Wexler, who started learning to weave after an epiphany.
+They go by several names, mostly other herbs, and are currently in residence at the Marshfield School of Weaving.